jvillemare/cisc481_489/481_written_hw/README.md

 Bayesian Inference.
 Depending on the scope of problem they've defined, doing this will either take 1 hour, or 10 hours.
 Exponentially increasing suffering, something the geneva convention outlawed I think.

+The important part is that my professor confirmed to me that mine is 100% right, so at least I spend time for something, I guess.